hmatejx/AoC64/README.md

 ## TL;DR

 - I solved the 2021 series of the Advent of Code (AoC) puzzles in C/C++ on a Commodore 64 (C64), closing the circle, and finally reaching **500 stars**.
-- I am not the first one to achieve this on a C64.
+- I was not the first one to achieve this on a C64.
 According to the best of my knowledge, Jukka Jylänki [did it first on the C64 in 2023](https://clb.confined.space/aoc2023/), and his magnificent and pioneering achievement was my key inspiration.
 - To make the solving experience feasible and efficient, I gradually built up a helper library of the most commonly needed data structures.
 The library grew hand-in-hand with the puzzles.
 Whenever I hit a need (stack, heap, hash set, ...), I stopped, implemented it, and then reused it later whenever possible.
 If I noticed a bug or sub-optimal code, I fixed it.
 - Some building blocks, most importantly [`reucpy.h`](lib/reucpy.h), were kindly shared with me by Jukka.
 Without that REU DMA helper, many solutions would just have been impractical.
 - The C64 is a very limited platform.
 While some day's solutions take only a few seconds, or even less than a second, there are many days, especially towards the end, where the run time is measured in minutes or hours!